-The volume change of the oropharynx (the rear third of the tongue, the soft palate, the throat’s side and back walls, and the tonsils) in supine position was more prominent in the progressive TMJ osteoarthritis than in the TMJ osteoarthritis which had not progressed but no significant differences in changes in the pharyngeal airway while in upright position were detected.
+The volume change of the oropharynx (the rear third of the tongue, the soft palate, the throat’s side and back walls, and the tonsils) in the supine position was more prominent in the progressive TMJ osteoarthritis than in the TMJ osteoarthritis which had not progressed but no significant differences in changes in the pharyngeal airway while in an upright position were detected.
 The retrognathic facial profile (the lower jaw is set back further) became more remarkable at T1 in the progressive TMJ osteoarthritis and not progressive TMJ osteoarthritis compared to those at T0.
-The forward head posture seemed to be progressed in the progressive TMJ osteoarthritis than in either the not progressive TMJ osteoarthritis or no pathologic bony changes (bone spur formation) in the TMJ condyles .
+The forward head posture seemed to be progressed in the progressive TMJ osteoarthritis than in either the not progressive TMJ osteoarthritis or no pathologic bony changes (bone spur formation) in the TMJ condyles.

 Conclusion: progressive TMJ osteoarthritis may have associations with retrognathia (the law jaw moving back further) and decreased oropharyngeal airway volume in the supine position but not in the upright position.
-Progressive TMJ osteoarthritis may be related with altered head posture in the upright position to compensate for reduced airway dimensions.
+Progressive TMJ osteoarthritis may be related to altered head posture in the upright position to compensate for reduced airway dimensions.

 In the image below we see muscle pain and muscle tightness from the forward head posture.